jaantollander/SCI-C1000/content/2016-11-11-prototype.rst

    :width: 100%

 The results are only a slight improvement compared to the VisualSFM and generating a complete model of the whole floor would require many more photos.
-We estimate that a accurate model for indoor positioning purposes would require around 1000-2000 fotos.
+We estimate that a accurate model for indoor positioning purposes would require around 1000-2000 photos.
 Shooting a couple thousand photos is not a problem but with that many pictures feature recognition and matching becomes a problem.
 Without any additional knowledge of the photos every photo has to be matched with every other photo to find possible connections.
 This means that the computing time grows quadratically as the number of photos increases.
 With a powerful home computer processing a few thousand photos would take several days.
 We have to investigate ways to optimize our feature matching or find a powerful computing cluster.

 ----